 Integrating Industrial IoT also helps in eliminating the slug energy consumption being caused by the over worked machines that need to be serviced.
 Just one mobile application on your smartphone can remind you the low efficiency of a particular machine and you can cater to it at the right time.
 On a weird note, this technique of autonomous system doesn’t actually make the human resource negligent; in fact, it makes them more cautious.
 It’s mostly like the owner monitors the machine and the machines monitor its attendees.

-Rolls Royce, a leading manufacturers of aircraft engines, has innovated through its amazing technology for managing the Health of the Engines through their Engine Health Management System.
+Rolls Royce, a leading manufacturer of aircraft engines, has innovated through its amazing technology for managing the Health of the Engines through their Engine Health Management System.
 The EHMS System, a combination of tools for powerful analytics and sensors generates and maintains data in terabytes for every flight, which in turn allows Rolls-Royce for identifying issues and planning maintenance in advance.
-This has resulted in minimizing passenger delays and keeping operating costs down for it’s customers airlines, thereby improving the Operational Efficiency.
+This has resulted in minimizing passenger delays and keeping operating costs down for its customer’s airlines, thereby improving the Operational Efficiency.

 The main aim is to address the problems even before they spiral in.
 The need to address to these problems that will hinder the profitability of an industry is accurately analysed by the concept of IIoT and deploying one such thing is always on the positive hand!